-Darkness is coming: Visibility for biking and jogging
+Darkness is here: Visibility for biking and pedestrians

-The FUB (FÉDÉRATION FRANÇAISE DES USAGERS DE LA BICYCLETTE) invites its associations, partners and all defenders of active modes to mobilize and make cyclists aware of the importance of good lighting: in fact, in autumn and winter, cyclists without lighting or accessories reinforcing their visibility are particularly vulnerable.
+Each year the FUB (FÉDÉRATION FRANÇAISE DES USAGERS DE LA BICYCLETTE) invites its associations and partners to mobilize and make cyclists aware of the importance of good lighting.
+A front light and rear light are in fact required by law.
 Check out their site and read below some of our ideas.

 Fashion?
 Yes you can!

-Ugly yellow construction vests with the gilet jaune connotation?
+Ugly yellow construction vests with a gilet jaune connotation?
 OUT!
 OUT!
 OUT!
-Put on something with style like a well-fitted multicolored vest from Rayon Jaune.
+Put on something with style like a well-fitted multicolored vest from Rayon Jaune or a great jacket from Urban Circus.

-Who is Rayon Jaune?
-Béatrice: Ingénieuse ès produit.
-Béatrice worked in confection of shirts and sportswear.
+What is Rayon Jaune?
+Béatrice, Ingénieuse ès produit, worked in confection of shirts and sportswear.
 She wanted others to enjoy bike riding and to commute to work on their bikes.
 She imagined the Rayon Jaune project along with Marie and Reno.
 Marie travels on her bike and so she really thrives on the practical and ergonomic aspects.
 She’s also a clown.
 She goes everywhere on her bike in a Rayon Jaune vest.
 Reno is the designer and inventor.

 The idea for Rayon Jaune came along when the law was passed making it obligatory for automobilistes to carry a yellow visibility vest in their car.
 The last line in the law also said cyclist must wear a vest when cycling outside of urban areas.
 But why just outside urban areas?
 Beatrice got mad.
 She also loves fashion and got madder because she couldn’t find any visibility vests that were attractive.
 Not one!
 So she made one.
 Then another called frou-frou.
 Three years later, after some time in an incubator, the little company was born.
 The vests are still hand made in the Jura.
 Corcorico!
 And they make you feel stylish – you’ll never hesitate to wear one.
 Heads will turn, not just because you are visible, but because you really look that good.